 ICFF 2010: Dressing Up with Artek

 Here in New York the duties of reinterpretation fell on Maharam, the Philadelphia based fabric maker.
 "I love what Michael Maharam has done," Vingerhoets-Ziesmann adds, " because he's really absorbed the identity of the chair, and come up with something unique."
 Based on a digital scan of Aalto's favored Zebra skin upholstery, Maharam devised a topographic brushed felt fabric that mimics the design of the original, but in solid black.
+Another of the chairs features Claudy Jongstra's Drenth Heath, a hand felted wool in black brown that was created specifically for this application.
+Another of the chairs features a classic linen painter's canvas embroidered with tyrolean motifs by Sabine Steimair.
+The last is a neutral composition of Maharam's merino felt and a horsehair bolster.

 Later this year, Dress The Chair will continue in Sydney and Tokyo before concluding in Helsinki.
 "Our collection is big," says Kokkonen, "so it's a good way to bring out one of the old pieces and show that it's still got some life.
 A lot of people didn't know that they could have an Artek chair with their own fabric, so its good to show that we can be decorative too."